 - contact local services - such as support groups or befriending schemes

 - talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
 You can arrange this yourself but there might be a cost.
 Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

-Some people who are experiencing a mental health problem might find themselves feeling suicidal.
+Some people who are experiencing a mental health problem might find themselves thinking about taking their own life.
 The Scottish Association for Mental Health (SAMH) has produced a helpful booklet called 'Suicide - living with your thoughts' , which has strategies for dealing with your thoughts, suggestions to keep yourself safe and a list of sources of help.

 Some people who are experiencing a mental health problem might self-harm as a way of coping with emotional distress.
 The people around a person who self-harms can often be affected by it too.
 You can find more information about self-harm on NHS inform.

 What to do in an emergency

 If you need help urgently, you could call Breathing Space, NHS 24 or 999 for an ambulance.

-If you're feeling suicidal, plan to attempt suicide and have the means to carry it out now, you can call 999.
+If you're thinking about killing yourself, have a plan and the means to do it, you can call 999.
 You can stay on the line and talk to someone while you wait for help to arrive.

 If you're concerned about someone who you think needs help urgently, you can call social services or NHS 24.
 Call 999 if you can’t get through anywhere else.

 If you're concerned about someone else's mental health and it feels appropriate, you could try asking them how they are.
 Sometimes just talking to someone who is willing to listen can be very helpful and make people feel less alone with their problems.

 If the person has been having problems for some time, you might want to check if they know where to get more help.
 You could suggest any of the sources of help listed above.